Canonical ordering for graphs on the cylinder, with applications to periodic straight-line drawings on the flat cylinder and torus: Periodic drawings of cylindric triangulations

-\begin{proposition} For each cylindric triangulation $G$ with no chord incident to $C(B_1)$, one can compute in linear time a crossing-free straight-line drawing of $G$ on an $x$-periodic regular grid $\mZ/w\mZ\times [0..h]$ where ---with $n$ the number of vertices of $G$ and $d$ the (graph-)distance between the two boundaries--- $w=2n$ and $h\leq n(2d+1)$, such that: every $v\in C(B_1)$ has $y(v)=0$ (so every edge in $C(B_1)$ has slope $0$), and every edge belonging to $C(B_2)\backslash C(B_1)$ has slope $\pm 1$. \end{proposition} \begin{proof} The fact that the drawing remains crossing-free relies on the slope-property for the upper boundary and on the following inductive property, which is easily shown to be maintained at each step $k$ from $1$ to $n$:
+The fact that the drawing remains crossing-free relies on the fact that all edges of the upper boundary have slope at most $1$ in absolute value, and on the following inductive property (similar to the one used in~\cite{FPP90}), which is easily shown to be maintained at each step $k$ from $1$ to $n$:

-We now prove the bounds on the grid-size.
-If $|C(B_1)|=t$ then the initial cylinder is $2t\times 0$; and at each vertex insertion, the grid-width grows by $2$.
-Hence $w=2n$.
+We now prove the bounds on the grid-size ($w$ is the width and $h$ the height of the cylinder on which $G$ is drawn).
+If $|\Cin|=t$ then the initial cylinder is $2t\times 0$; and at each vertex insertion, the grid-width grows by $0$ or $2$.
+Hence $w\leq 2n$.
 In addition, due to the slope conditions (slopes of boundary-edges are at most $1$ in absolute value), the $y$-span (vertical span) of every edge $e$ is not larger than the current width at the time when $e$ is inserted in the drawing.
-Hence, if we denote by $v$ the vertex of $C(B_2)$ that is closest (at distance $d$) to $C(B_1)$, then the ordinate of $v$ is at most $d\cdot(2n)$.
-And due to the slope conditions, the vertical span of $C(B_2)$ is at most $w/2\leq n$.
+Hence, if we denote by $v$ the vertex of $\Cext$ that is closest (at distance $d$) from $\Cin$, then the ordinate of $v$ is at most $d\cdot(2n)$.
+And due to the slope conditions, the vertical span of $\Cext$ in the drawing is at most $w/2\leq n$.
 Hence the grid-height is at most $n(2d+1)$.
-The linear-time complexity is shown next. \end{proof}
+The linear-time complexity is shown next.